About the South Oxford Farmers and Community Market

 The South Oxford Farmers and Community Market is an initiative of the Low Carbon South Oxford (LCSO) Community Action Group.
 LCSO Sustainable Food Group supports the promotion of local food as a way of helping to combat climate change by reducing the amount of carbon released in the transport of food over long distances.

-Our guiding principle is to run a weekly market selling ethically-produced local, seasonal and/or organic food and non-food goods.
-‘Local’ means produced within a 30-mile radius of Oxford: ‘produced’ means containing a significant quantity of local ingredients and labour.
+LCSO’s guiding principle is to run a weekly market selling ethically-produced local, seasonal and/or organic food and non-food goods.
+‘Local’ means produced within a 30-mile radius of Oxford and ‘produced’ means containing a significant quantity of local ingredients and labour.

 No genetically modified products or ingredients may be used or sold in any product.

 All stalls will be staffed by at least one person directly involved in or fully knowledgeable about the growing/making of the produce/product who is able to answer customers’ questions about their products and their ingredients.